Choose your language:

 Foreign citizens wishing to immigrate to America or live permanently in the United States must adhere to the immigration laws set forth by the federal government.
 Per immigration laws, there are very specific standards and procedures that must be completed in order for an immigrant visa to be considered, filed, processed, or approved.
-Specific procedures apply to certain visas, so to ensure that your visa is completed properly and to avoid penalties, consult an immigration lawyer from Catherine R. Henin-Clark, P.A. as soon as possible.
+Specific procedures apply to certain visas, so to ensure that your visa is completed properly and to avoid penalties, consult an immigration lawyer from our firm.

 Family-sponsored visas are for immigrants who wish to come to America and can prove that a lawful permanent resident or citizen is an immediate relative and can sponsor or support you when in the U.S. Most sponsors will be asked to prove financial stability and accept the legal responsibility of taking care of you financially by means of signing an Affidavit of Support.
 Other family-sponsored visas can include Spousal or fiancé(e) of a U.S. Citizen, which now allows same-sex spouses to apply for family-sponsored visas due to recent reforms to the Defense of Marriage Act.